Graceland’s C.H. Sandage School of Business offers a Bachelor of Arts in Business Management degree.

 An introduction to economic data and statistical techniques commonly applied in business settings.
 Topics include understanding the basics of data interpretation, manipulation, and visualization.
 Students will learn how to carry out and interpret basic linear regression and other methods of statistical analysis in Excel.

-Students majoring in Business Administration who desire Iowa Teacher Certification with a Business (5-12) endorsement must complete the Secondary Education Program (with BUAD3800 Methods of Teaching Business as the appropriate methods course), and the following areas:
+Students majoring in Business Management who desire Iowa Teacher Certification with a Business (5-12) endorsement must complete the Secondary Education Program (with BUAD3800 Methods of Teaching Business as the appropriate methods course), and the following areas:

 3 s.h. in Entrepreneurship from the following: